3lpsy/twitcleaner/README.md

 ```
 # use open instead of xdg-open on mac. alternatively, call your browser CLI
 $ for username in $(cat ~/MyInactiveFollows.txt | cut -d ',' -f1); do xdg-open https://twitter.com/${username}; done
 ```

+The users are paginated.
+After each cohort, the inactive users will be printed out.

 ### Usage
 ```